-Memory locations 158, 159, and 160 are used to control five or six bidirectional latches that allow the serial interface to control other devices, such as ringing/test switches, telecom electromechanical relays, and SLIC devices.
+Memory locations 158, 159, and 160 are used to control six bidirectional latches that are intended to allow the serial interface to control other line card devices. such as ringing/test switches, telecom electromechanical relays, and SLIC devices.
 When the TTL latches are configured as outputs, external devices should be set up to sink current from the latch.
 Location 158 sets the operational mode of these latches as either inputs or outputs.
 Location 159 specifies what is to be written on the latch leads driven by the device.
-Updates occur within one frame (125 μs).
 Location 160 reports the actual state of these leads.
-Latches are strobed every 125 μs (coincident with frame strobe).
-It should be noted that a channel control reset forces all of these external leads, except those corresponding to bits 2 and 3, to the high-impedance state, so any inputs connected to bits 0, 1, 4, and 5 should have appropriate pull-up or pull-down resistors (off-chip, if required) to force the external device into a known state at power-up or in the event of a reset.
+It should be noted that a channel control reset forces all of these external leads, except those corresponding to bits 2 and 3, to the high-impedance state, so any inputs connected to bits 0, 1, 4, and 5 should have appropriate pull-up or pull-down resistors (off-chip, if required) to force the external device into a known state at powerup or in the event of a reset.
 Bits 2 and 3 will reset to outputs with a value of zero.